The Third Commandment

 There was no "J" in the English language until the early 1700s, so you can simply change the "J" to a "Y" as in the phrase we use all the time which is HalelluYah.
 Yah is God's name.
 It is a short form of the name Yahweh.
 Look this name up in a dictionary, encyclopedia, or on the Internet.
 The name Yah occurs four more times in the New Testament in Revelation 19.
 See if you can find it.
 Try verse one.

 What is interesting is that when we read the third commandment in the King James, or just about any other version, the violation of the third commandment is within the verse itself that you are reading, by changing the glorious true name of Yahweh into a deceptive title called "the LORD".
 Just as important, God is not a name either.
 It also is a title.
 Paul states: 1Co 8:5 For though there be (those) that are called gods, whether in heaven or in earth, (as there be gods many, and lords many,)

 There is one God of the bible.
 His name is Yahweh.
 There is one Son of God, and his name, just like "the LORD", has been changed by translation from Yahshua to Jesus.
 Paul writes: Act 4:12 Neither is there salvation in any other (name): for there is none other name under heaven given among men, whereby we must be saved.
 Don't you think it is about time we get these cosmic and glorious names right, and cease violating the third commandment?
 Do no murder, do not steal, do not commit adultery, do not desolate Yahweh's name because all of the commandment have the same weight.
 The commandments are to be kept today.
 (Read the article Paul and the Law)

 Here is some good advice from Yahweh:

 Here is some good advice from our savior:

-As we have seen, cursing any one, or any thing is not specifically a violation of "the third commandment".
-It's not a nice thing to do.
+As we have seen, cursing any one, or any thing is not a violation of "the third commandment".
 Removing, changing, or falsifying it, is most definately a violation of the commandment.